vincedarley/homebridge-plugin-bwaspa/README.md

 Pumps 4-6, lights 2, and the blower/mister/aux devices are all currently untested (please report if they work for you or not).

-The code automatically determines which devices (e.g. how many pumps, and their speed options) your spa has.
-But you do still have to choose which pump and light controls you actually want in Home - which you do in the plugin config settings.

 Lights are simply on/off.
 Balboa provide no current capability to control the colour.
 So this limitation cannot be rectified, unless Balboa enhance their product.

 If the water flow sensor discovers a fault (which it checks for every ten minutes), and you then fix the issue (change/clean filters, etc), the spa does not actually notify that the fault has been corrected.
 However if you either use 'hold' mode or turn the spa off/on (which you should generally do when changing filters) then a hold or priming event will take precedence and through this plugin the fault will no longer be reported to Homekit.
 If you don't do either of those actions, then the fault will only be reset in Homekit the following day.